DanArmstrong124/themonkees/README.md

 - I also tried to deploy my website using GitHub Pages
 - - There was an issue with Images loading, so I searched for help online, and it turns out to be a common issue.
+- - *Resolved* it took me a bit of digging into my code, but I removed the '/'before assets, and GitHub was able to read it correctly.

 ## Credits